ipesek/jsxgraphbook/src/4_animations.md

 {lang=EN}
 ## Animating

-Although creating points and lines and also drawing can be very useful, the power of JSXGraph lies when we want that our construction are not fixed, but can be used to simulate or demonstrate something.
+Although creating points, lines and also drawing can be very useful, the power of JSXGraph shows when we want our construction to not be fixed, but used to simulate or demonstrate something with movement or animation.
 In this chapter we will learn
 * how to move objects
 * how to "glue" objects to other objects (e.g points on the lines)